Atlas975/Notes/OperatingSystems/Computer_memory.md

 ![[Pasted image 20221125114525.png|500]]

-free used as an address for pointers, length tells us the amount of memory there, prev & next allows for a chain to be created
+- Free used as an address for pointers, length tells us the amount of memory there, prev & next allows for a chain to be created

 ![[Pasted image 20221125114807.png|500]]